mosahle7/Obsidian-Notes/RAG/Week-2.md

 Uses  a rigid criteria to narrow down docs based on metadata like title, author, creation date, access privileges, etc.

 **Pros:**
-Simple to understand an debug.
+Simple to understand and debug.
 Fast, optimized, mature and reliable.
 Enforces strict retrieval rules